A Summer of Opportunity In residential childcare

-- Are you keen to develop yourself in an organization which will encourage and support you with training and qualifications and opportunities for diverse career pathways?
+- Are you keen to develop yourself in an organisation which will encourage and support you with training and qualifications and opportunities for diverse career pathways?

 - Would you benefit from not working in the school holidays?

-We have full time and part time roles in our boarding houses starting in September 2022.
+We have full time and part time roles in our boarding houses starting in September 2022 for waking night care workers.
 You will be working with an experienced team of care staff, working a shift pattern which is flexible to the needs of the house, and which promotes a healthy work life balance in addition to being term time only.

 Why should you choose Mary Hare?

-- Sleep in allowance which increases full time annual salary by a minimum of £2,800pa rising to £4,000.
+- Sleep in allowance which increases annual salary by a minimum of £2,800 pa rising to £4,000.